 Too many companies are simply not ready for that.
-The 2021 OSSRA report found that 65% of audited codebases had license conflicts, and 26% had unlicensed third-party code.
-Those numbers are slightly lower than what was found in the 2020 report, which could indicate that companies are starting to address the issue, but that’s still worryingly high.
+The 2022 OSSRA report found that 53% of audited codebases had license conflicts.
+That number is lower than what was found in the 2021 report (65%), which could indicate that companies are starting to address the issue, but that’s still worryingly high.

 The issue is compounded in the context of the supply chain.
 If a provider can’t identify the OSS license risks lurking in its own code, how could its consumer?
 Depending on the way the software is delivered, the consumer could systematically scan it before accepting it.
 This is possible if the deliverable is source code, and it’s possible if the deliverable is binary code—it can be done by using a binary scanner such as the one provided with Black Duck—but it can become very complicated if the deliverable is hardware with embedded firmware in it.
 It’s good practice to scan what you receive, but when issues are detected at that stage, they will trigger a time-consuming process of getting the provider to update its software before shipping again.

 This is a problem that other markets address by proper supply chain management practices.
 The irony is that even as software has done so much to improve and modernize the supply chain management of global goods markets, it’s now clear how outdated the industry’s own supply chain management can be.